Site icon Healthwealthbridge

 To raise a reader, be a reader.

 I think that is the crux of it.
 We have to lead by example.
 One day I want her to read my blog, my books ,my stories about her, and my advice to her.
 I may or may not be there.
-When she grows up as a reader she will one day know how much being her mommy made me a writer and a humanist.
+When she grows up as a reader she will one day know how much being her mommy made me a writer and an artist.

 Writing this for #MondayMommyMoments.